Advertiser Disclosure

 Hot Tip:

 Note that points and miles valuations are meant to be general and not tailored to your own travel situation.
-In general, I agree with our estimations (except Bilt, which I’d peg higher since I love to transfer my rewards to American Airlines AAdvantage and World of Hyatt).
+In general, I agree with our estimations (except Bilt, which I’d peg higher since I love to transfer my rewards to World of Hyatt).
 The only currency valued lower than Capital One is Citi ThankYou Rewards, but I don’t have any cards participating in that program.

 4. Other Travel Benefits I Don’t Use